achavanga/statementprocessor/README.md

 ### Kubernetes YAML file:
 - **Deployment YAML** - Defines how the application will be deployed in Kubernetes.
 - **Service YAML** - Exposes the application as a service within the Kubernetes cluster.
-- **HorizontalPodAutoscaler** - Can be added to scale the application based on load.
+- **HorizontalPodAutoscaler** - Can be added to scale the application based on a load.

 ## Monitoring and Tracing